alice-doc/alice-analysis-tutorial/rivet/hi-features.md

 ## Extracting centrality

-Preloading and selecting method of calibration of centrality gives us access to the centrality value inside our main analysis.
-This is done in a form of a special projection class CentralityProjection.
+Preloading and selecting the method of calibration of centrality gives us access to the centrality estimator inside our main analysis.
+This is done in the form of a special projection class CentralityProjection.
 It allows an analysis to cut on percentiles of single event quantities preloaded (or supplied by the experiment) from a histogram.
 In order to use it one needs to declare it in the init function:
 ```cpp
 void init () {
   [...]